Skip to main content

 Aniruddha's brows raised as he brushed his fingers over the word daughter.
 Who was this?

 Bondita had retired to her room much before dinner time because of the festivities the next day.
-Although Trilochan was disappointed he didn't show it.
+Although Trilochan was disappointed, he didn't show it.
 Neither did he push for Bondita to stay for dinner.
 In fact, he was relieved.
 He knew his nephew.
 He would ask a thousand questions about the girl he apparently never saw.
 Trilochan had not once but thrice observed him lost in thoughts at the dining table as Somnath and Batuk spoke of their school and friends, excited to have him back.
 He spoke too little.
 But Trilochan gathered that is how he must have been these few years.
 He had grown into a man.

 Aniruddha was in his room, but he couldn't sleep.
 He took a book from the shelf and smiled nostalgically at the pages.
 He then remembered the letter in his pocket, read it again, and bookmarked the page of the book with it.
 He decided to take a stroll around the house and to the open balconies to help with his sleeplessness.
-He stopped at one of the balconies a little alarmed to see a figure in the dark.
-Her hair was unmanned and swaying in the wind as she held the railings and stood with her back to him.
+He stopped at one of the balconies, a little alarmed to see a figure in the dark.
+Her hair was unmanageable and swaying in the wind as she held the railings and stood with her back to him.
 Her silhouette appeared to be in a saree.
 Aniruddha looked around.
 Who was this?
 No woman lived in his house.
 Nobody from the servant quarters roamed about at night.
-He tiptoed across the threshold curious.
+He tiptoed across the threshold, curious.

 Bondita felt someone behind her.
 Someone whose footsteps were unfamiliar to her.
 A sudden fear gripped her.
 The dacoits were at large so were the revolutionaries.
 She had nothing around her for self-defence.
 Her throat dried up.
 Aniruddha glanced at the girl standing a few feet away from him and extended his arm unsure, of what to call her.

 She turned before he could.
 Her face was barely visible in the darkness.
 She looked like a teenager, her face innocent, eyes sparkling.
 Her hair fell to her waist.
-Aniruddha approached the figure a little unsure, withdrawing his extended hand.
-To his utter surprise, the figure sprang away alarmed as if he was about to attack her.
+Aniruddha approached the figure, a little unsure, withdrawing his extended hand.
+To his utter surprise, the figure sprang away, alarmed as if he was about to attack her.
 In a reflex, Aniruddha took a step away.

 "Answer me, or are you dumb?
 Can't you speak?"
-She frowned. "can't you hear?"
+She frowned.
+"Can't you hear?"
 She gestured to her own ears.

 "Of course, I can speak.
 What are you doing here in the middle of the night?"
 He frowned.
 "At my home?"

 "You must be Barrister Babu!"
 Bondita jumped a little and looked a bit wide-eyed as he watched her put her hands on her mouth.
-"I apologize.
+"I apologise.
 I thought the dacoits attacked."
 She looked embarrassed as she smiled sheepishly.
 "I am so sorry."

 "Dacoit?"
 Aniruddha raised his eyebrows.
 "Are there many around?"
 He asked, concerned.